-During your loved one’s lifetime, your duties as successor trustee are essentially non-existent.
+During your loved one’s lifetime, your obligations of successor trustee are essentially non-existent.
 You do not step into the position of trustee until your loved one passes away, becomes incapacitated, or resigns from his or her role.
 Once that happens, however, the responsibilities that you must assume are numerous.

-Know Your Duties as Successor Trustee of a Trust
+Know The Obligations of Successor Trustee of a Trust

 - You generally will assume all of the same duties and responsibilities as the original trustee.